Matthew530419/React/README_react.md

 #### 7-1.
 Concept of Habit Tracker

-- type habit name on input tab and then output should be displayed on window tab when entering or clicking add button.
+- Type habit name on input tab and then output should be displayed on window tab when entering or clicking add button.
 The list of habits are displayed on window tab with habit name, count, plus/minus buttons, transh icon.
 The counter should be changed when clicking plus/minus buttons.
 The one of list could be deleted when clicking trash icon.
 In addtion, in case you want to clean all lists, click reset all button.

 - <img src="./img/concept.png" width="700" height="400">